xe-hun/flutter_to_do/README.md

  - The essence of this app was to showcase an app design, with scalability in mind, while using adequately powerful packages published on pub.dev to achieve this.
  - The app is thoroughly unit tested.

+## Note
+ - the dependency Isar does not support x86 emulators, Therefore use an x64 emulator to run the code.
+[Issue](https://github.com/isar/isar/issues/943)